nth-chile/gagesalzano2/src/_projects/Cotton-Bureau.md

   />
 </div>

-<p class="bg">Cotton Bureau is a t-shirt and merchandise company that works with some of the most interesting companies out there and fosters a community of talented artists to create one-of-a-kind shirts.
+<p class="bg"><a href="https://cottonbureau.com/">Cotton Bureau</a> is a t-shirt and merchandise company that works with some of the most interesting companies out there and fosters a community of talented artists to create one-of-a-kind shirts.
 We worked with them on concepts for a few of their clients.</p>

 {{slide['end']}}